mylesagray/vspherecompute-operator/README.md

 * Doesnt resolve VC moref-ids to human-relatable names.
 * Does not update VMs with patched changes.
 * Likely uses the wrong call for deleting VMs.

+## Future work

+* Deploy nodes with Cluster API?
+* FCD and SPBM policy
+* Create a network and use Cluster API to bootstrap.